SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 1. __Fixed $N$:__ Ok, maybe it doesn't vary.
-There are some number of people in on it at the beginning, and they stay that way for the rest of eternity, all of them providing active coverup for the secret, for all time:
+There are some number of people in on it at the beginning, and they stay that way for the rest of eternity, all of them providing active coverup of the secret, for all time:

    $$
    N(t) = N_0